Learn about the best sales techniques and tactics backed by sales professionals that you can use to close more deals this quarter.

 SEO can expand your brand’s visibility and reach and bring more potential leads to your website.
 Besides the strategies like creating a blog or getting backlinks, you should also ensure everything is technically sound on your website.

 A website that’s optimized for speed, stability, and structure is more effective at keeping your visitors engaged and moving through your site.
+Some methods for helping your site load faster are technical in nature, like file combination and browser caching, while others focus on making your visitors’ experience throughout the website logical.

-You should also optimize your site’s performance by using a site structure that gives visitors the best experience possible.
-Do this by creating a logical organization of your website’s content by defining topic categories and their subcategories in your CMS.
+Fix broken links, delete unused plug-ins, then clean your database, compress your images, and cache your site with a third party plug-in, while using a site structure that gives visitors the best experience possible.
 This allows visitors to easily navigate your site and find the information they’re looking for.
 It also helps your SEO by enabling Google to more easily crawl your site.
-Read Yoast's ultimate guide on site structure for more.

 Consistently A/B test different components of your lead generation website, from your traffic sources and CTAs to your landing page layout.
 Lead generation website A/B testing is when you split your audience into two and give them each different experiences on a part of your website.
 A simplistic example would be half of the visitors seeing a red CTA button and the other half seeing a yellow one.
 Holding all else constant, you’d check which led to more conversions.